Kushagra-Yadav/LEETCODE_POTD/README.md

 Update the priority queue and set accordingly.
 Count the number of meetings in each room and find the room with the maximum meetings.
 }}

 {{
-17-01-2024
-Maintained a map to store frequency of each element Took a set and checked that if such frequency existed so return false else true }}

-{{
-18-01-2024
-Maintain a sum from 0 and map for storing frequency count Iterate over the array and : first add index value to sum second if sum==goal increase count check that (sum-goal) exist in map sum = 1 1 2 3 4  //goal=2    subarray(0,3) and subarray=(1,3) both gives 2; map[3-2] will give 2 at index 3 if exist than ans+=map[sum-goal]
-Now in the map add the current sum and increase the frequency }}

-{{
 19-02-2024